abhi-nowww/Brass-And-Metal-Detector/README.md

 ## Usage

-- Training
+- Training :
-Mount Google Drive: The code expects the dataset to be stored in Google Drive Navigate to the directory where your dataset is stored Train the YOLOv8 model using the provided dataset
+Mount Google Drive
+Navigate to the directory where your dataset is stored Train the YOLOv8 model using the provided dataset

-- Validation
+- Validation :
 After training, you can validate the trained model on a validation dataset just select the mode = val

-- Prediction
+- Prediction :
 Start making the  predictions on new images using the trained model selectin the model and providing the image

-- Viewing Predictions
+- Viewing Predictions :
 The predictions made by the model on test images will be stored in the directory: /content/drive/MyDrive/Class/Yolo_V8/runs/detect/predict.

 ## NOTE